Materials-Consortia/OPTIMADE/optimade.rst

 Names of database-provider-specific entry types MUST start with database-provider-specific namespace prefix as given in appendix `Database-Provider-Specific Namespace Prefixes`_.
 Database-provider-specific entry types MUST have all properties described above in section `Properties Used by Multiple Entry Types`_.

-- **Requirements/Conventions for properties in database-provider-specific entry types**:

-  - **Query**: Support for queries on these properties are OPTIONAL.
-    If supported, only a subset of filter operators MAY be supported.

 Relationships Used by Multiple Entry Types
 ------------------------------------------